 I don’t know about you, but the idea of sticking to a vegan lifestyle seems quite boring and without much taste at all.
 Most of the green vegetables seem practically tasteless to me.

 Okay, so any kind of fish can contain mercury, with the higher concentrations found in big fish.
 Does that mean I’m going to stop eating fish?
 No way.
 I like tuna in sandwiches, casseroles and tuna macaroni way too much to stop anytime soon.

 Fish has always contained mercury and people have eaten fish regularly for thousands of years.
 The human population hasn’t suffered by doing so, has it?

 Look to the Japanese for an example.
-You don’t see the so-called ill effects of mercury in those people and they eat more fish than anyone in the world.
+You don’t see the so-called ill effects of mercury in those people and they seem to eat more fish than any other group in the world.

 The reason tuna is even being researched is because it’s one of the few fishes that a third of all Americans like to eat.
 Let’s face it, it’s one of the few fishes that doesn’t taste so damned fishy.
 Why it’s always under attack, for one reason or another, is a question I can’t answer.
 Your guess is as good as mine.

 This article is more than interesting.
 It basically says you’re okay if you don’t eat tuna everyday and you don’t eat more than a can at a time.
 That’s about all I can stomach at one time anyway.